Naturalism (philosophy): Methodological naturalism

 Methodological naturalism, the second sense of the term "naturalism", (see above) is "the adoption or assumption of philosophical naturalism … with or without fully accepting or believing it."
 Robert T. Pennock used the term to clarify that the scientific method confines itself to natural explanations without assuming the existence or non-existence of the supernatural.
 "We may therefore be agnostic about the ultimate truth of [philosophical] naturalism, but nevertheless adopt it and investigate nature as if nature is all that there is."

 According to Ronald Numbers, the term "methodological naturalism" was coined in 1983 by Paul de Vries, a Wheaton College philosopher.

 Both Schafersman and Strahler assert that it is illogical to try to decouple the two senses of naturalism.
 "While science as a process only requires methodological naturalism, the practice or adoption of methodological naturalism entails a logical and moral belief in philosophical naturalism, so they are not logically decoupled."
 This “[philosophical] naturalistic view is espoused by science as its fundamental assumption."

 But Eugenie Scott finds it imperative to do so for the expediency of deprogramming the religious.
 "Scientists can defuse some of the opposition to evolution by first recognizing that the vast majority of Americans are believers, and that most Americans want to retain their faith."
-Scott apparently believes that "individuals can retain religious beliefs and still accept evolution through methodological naturalism.
+Scott states that "individuals can retain religious beliefs and still accept evolution through methodological naturalism.
 Scientists should therefore avoid mentioning metaphysical naturalism and use methodological naturalism instead."

 "Even someone who may disagree with my logic … often understands the strategic reasons for separating methodological from philosophical naturalism—if we want more Americans to understand evolution."

 Scott's approach has found success as illustrated in Ecklund's study where some religious scientists reported that their religious beliefs affect the way they think about the implications – often moral – of their work, but not the way they practice science within methodological naturalism.

 Papineau notes that "Philosophers concerned with religion tend to be less enthusiastic about metaphysical naturalism and that those not so disqualified remain content "to set the bar for 'naturalism' higher."